 – Engaging McAndrew Law to prepare the community management statement.

-As long as the use of the property remains the same (for example, residential), there will generally be no requirement to obtain a development approval for the subdivision and creation of the community titles scheme.
+As long as the use of the property remains the same (for example, residential), there may be no requirement to obtain a development approval for the subdivision and creation of the community titles scheme.
+This will need to be considered on a case by case basis.

 McAndrew Law are experts in assisting with the process of converting flats into strata titled units.
 Feel free to get in touch if you have any questions or if you would like to speak further about your next strata title conversion.